ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/biometrics-webauthn.md

 ### Interrogate your data decisions

-Using webauthn we do not store peoples biometrics, we trust the device they are using to tell us they are.
+In using webauthn we do not store peoples' biometrics.
+We trust the device they are using to tell us who they are.
 We only need to store the public key and a randomly generate credential ID and match against this device each time.

 This ensures the power sits with the user while we have a high degree of trust.

 ## Summary

-Before deciding on whether we should use it, we need to do User Research and gather feedback from our users to aid in the decision.
+Before deciding on whether we should use it, we need to do user research and gather feedback from our users to aid in the decision.

 As we don't require a high level of assurance, this should be a completely optional feature and not be a barrier in any way to the user.

-Next steps should be capturing user research findings and feed that decision into a [Architectural Decision Record](/adr).
+Our next steps should be capturing user research findings and feed that decision into a [Architectural Decision Record](/adr).

 ## References